Symmetry and Topology of Successive Quantum Feedback Control

-where $\mathcal{U}_\chi$ ($\chi=P,C,K,Q$) are unitary, $\epsilon_\chi = \pm1$ ($\chi=C,K,Q$), $\eta_\chi = \pm1$ ($\chi=C,K$), and $\mathcal{I}$ is the identity super-operator.
+Since CPTP super-operators are non-Hermitian, the framework of the BL symmetry classes is applied to general quantum feedback control \cite{Nakagawa_2025}.
 If $\mathcal{E}$ exhibits an additional unitary symmetry, it can be block diagonalized with respect to the symmetry sectors until each block no longer has unitary symmetry.
 It suffices to analyze the BL symmetry of each block, where no further unitary symmetry is present.
 In addition, we assume that each block has a steady state, and symmetry classes do not depend on $\tau_i \geq 0$, as also assumed in Ref. \cite{Nakagawa_2025}.
 That is, any symmetry sector has an eigenvalue $\xi=1$, and its entire feedback process is characterized by a single symmetry class independent of the feedback durations.

 Now, we present the following theorem, which is the main result of this Letter. \begin{thm} Consider a family of CPTP maps of feedback control $\left\{ \mathcal{E}_{\tau_1,\cdots,\tau_N} \right\}$ in the form of Eqs.(\ref{general form of feedback control})-(\ref{unitary with feedback Hamiltonian}).
 If every measurement in the protocol is bare, then the possible BL symmetry classes of $\mathcal{E}_{\tau_1,\cdots,\tau_N}$ reduce to the ten-fold AZ$^\dagger$ subclass listed in Table \ref{tab:BL10}. \end{thm}